anon-blue/anon.blue/README.txt

 avy drug user so use caution. $10,000 reward for his capture!
 Please call (989) 354 - 1800 to report any tips!
 Thank you!
-His social Media with photos facebook. com/treandmaryjane Snapchat: life1zhard143 AKA Tre Wayne AKA Tre Merritt  AKA Tr e Bird He is 5'11, 135 pounds, from Alpena MI, has almost a shaved head, and has some facial hair.
+His social Media with photos facebook. com/treandmaryjane Snapchat: life1zhard143 AKA Tre Wayne AKA Tre Merritt  AKA Tr e Bird He is 5'11, 135 pounds, from Alpena MI, has almost a shahed head, and has some facial hair.
 He wears glasses off and on and is a heavy methamphetamine us er.
 Could be in the Traverse City / Alanta Mi / Lincoin Mi / Alpena MI Areas (Al so has a brother in Kentucky)   ||| ALERT!Tre Wayne Gage Jose Pierce.
 Wanted by